ehrm-a/Fruit-Trader/README.md

 >
 > After confirming and downloading everything, grab your discord token and place it in the `.env` file.
 >
-> Then, simply move inside the source folder and type `node index.js`
+> Then, simply move inside the source folder with a command prompt and type `node index.js`

 # How to Use: